 Private Internet Access (PIA) is another premium VPN offering a built-in ad blocker called MACE.
-MACE successfully blocks ads, banners on all devices, including browsers.
+MACE successfully blocks ads, banners on all devices, including browsers in Singapore.

 Just like NordVPN and Surfshark, MACE also maintains a database of ad servers that have been flagged before for sharing malware.
-As a result, it prevents such sites from loading.
+As a result, it prevents such sites from loading in Singapore.

-PIA blocked ads on desktop and mobile devices during testings, but remember that you must download the .apk for Android from PIA’s official website because the app store version doesn’t include an ad blocker.
-We found this very odd, but now you know how to get this feature.
+PIA blocked ads on desktop and mobile devices in Singapore during testings, but remember that you must download the .apk for Android from PIA’s official website because the app store version doesn’t include an ad blocker.
+We found this very odd, but now you know how to get this feature in Singapore.

 Another interesting thing is that MACE does not work on iOS.
-After contacting customer support, I found that PIA removed this ad-blocking feature from its app for iPhones in 2018.
-But, don’t worry, it was replaced with a Safari Content Blocker, and it effectively blocks ads on iPhones.
+After contacting customer support in Singapore, I found that PIA removed this ad-blocking feature from its app for iPhones in 2018.
+But, don’t worry, it was replaced with a Safari Content Blocker, and it effectively blocks ads on iPhones in Singapore.

-Some users on Reddit have complained that the PIA ad-blocking feature causes serious battery drain, so that is also something you should consider.
+Some users on Reddit have complained that the PIA ad-blocking feature in Singapore causes serious battery drain, so that is also something you should consider.

-PIA VPN offers 35000+ servers in 80 countries.
-With such an enormous server network, you can easily get unlimited access to Netflix, BBC iPlayer, Hulu, BFI Player, Crave TV, ORF, Nine, CBS, and more.
+PIA VPN offers 35000+ servers in 84 countries.
+With such an enormous server network, you can easily get unlimited access to Netflix, BBC iPlayer, Hulu, BFI Player, Crave TV, ORF, Nine, CBS, and more in Singapore.

-Although its headquarter is located in the United States, rest assured your online privacy and anonymity is completely secure due to its AES-256-Bit encryption, internet kill switch, and secure DNS feature.
+Although its headquarter is located in the United States, rest assured your online privacy and anonymity is completely secure due to its AES-256-Bit encryption, internet kill switch, and secure DNS feature in Singapore.

-With 10 simultaneous connections support, the provider can be easily configured on major popular devices such as Windows, iOS, Android, Mac, Linux, router, Roku, Chromebook, Xbox, PS4, and more.
+With 10 simultaneous connections support in Singapore, the provider can be easily configured on major popular devices such as Windows, iOS, Android, Mac, Linux, router, Roku, Chromebook, Xbox, PS4, and more.

 To learn more about this provider, check out our PIA review.

-You must have noticed that, at times, ads start tracing you as you search for something online.
-For example, if you search for blue party dresses, you will start seeing targeted ads for blue dresses.
+You must have noticed that, at times, ads start tracing you as you search for something online in Singapore.
+For example, if you search for blue party dresses in Singapore, you will start seeing targeted ads for blue dresses.
 Well, that’s because ads use different techniques to track your online activities.
-Here are the three most popular ways ads track online activities:
+Here are the three most popular ways ads track online activities in Singapore:

 1. Tracking Cookies

 A cookie is a file that is your browser.
 It contains a user ID, session ID, and other useful information.
-It helps sites function properly, and it also saves your password and other details, so you don’t have to repeat basic tasks for sites you visit most often.
-Cookies are unique for each website – meaning they can only be read by the website they belong to.
+It helps sites function properly, and it also saves your password and other details, so you don’t have to repeat basic tasks for sites you visit most often in Singapore.
+Cookies are unique for each website – meaning they can only be read by the website they belong to in Singapore.

 Websites download cookies on your browser, but they also download cookies from advertisers that you don’t know about.
-The cookie can then be read by any website that contains ads from that advertiser.
-This way, they can see what you search for online and other online activities.
+The cookie can then be read by any website that contains ads from that advertiser in Singapore.
+This way, they can see what you search for online and other online activities in Singapore.

 2. Tracking Pixels

-A tracking pixel is a relatively newer way to track user’s online activities.
+A tracking pixel is a relatively newer way to track user’s online activities in Singapore.
 It is a small one-pixel dot or an object inserted into a website or in the HTML code of the email.
-It contains a code triggered as soon as the user clicks on the mail or the website.
+It contains a code triggered as soon as the user clicks on the mail or the website in Singapore.

-The tracking pixel gives each user a unique ID and tracks online activities, the device you use, your browser, your location, and the websites you visit.
+The tracking pixel gives each user a unique ID and tracks online activities in Singapore, the device you use, your browser, your location, and the websites you visit in Singapore.
 That’s a lot of information!

 3. Browser fingerprinting

-Last, but not least, we have another technique browsers use to log data called browser fingerprinting.
-This technique is used for logging a lot of useful information like the type of browser you use, plugins installed, language, operating systems, and more.
-This information may sound generic, but it is the key to identifying you.
-Because it allows ads to follow you online everywhere you go online.
+We have another technique browsers use to log data called browser fingerprinting.
+This technique is used for logging a lot of useful information like the type of browser you use in Singapore, plugins installed, language, operating systems, and more.
+This information may sound generic in Singapore, but it is the key to identifying you.
+Because it allows ads to follow you online everywhere you go online in Singapore.

-No, we don’t recommend using third-party ad blockers because, unlike VPNs, they log user data.
-However, a VPN with an ad blocker offers security that third-party programs don’t.
-VPNs with ad blockers not only protect you from trackers, malware and advertisers but also secure your online traffic.
+No, we don’t recommend using third-party ad blockers in Singapore because, unlike VPNs, they log user data.
+However, a VPN with an ad blocker offers security that third-party programs don’t .
+The Best VPN With Ad blockers not only protects you from trackers, malware, and advertisers but also secures your online traffic in Singapore.

-A VPN encrypts your online traffic and masks your real IP address, which prevents hackers, advertisers, and your ISP from knowing your real location, identity, and online activities.
+A VPN encrypts your online traffic and masks your real IP address, which prevents hackers, advertisers, and your ISP from knowing your real location, identity, and online activities in Singapore.
 Unfortunately, no ad blocker offers these security and privacy features.
-When you enable the VPN, it automatically blocks ads.
+When you enable the VPN, it automatically blocks ads in Singapore.

-That said, other types of third-party ad blockers are limited, and they don’t provide the security that a VPN does.
+That said, other types of third-party ad blockers in Singapore are limited, and they don’t provide the security that a VPN does in Singapore.

-The VPNs mentioned above are the safest options in the market with built-in ad blockers.
-But keep in mind not all VPNs with an ad blocker are safe.
-So, here are some important considerations when you are choosing the best VPN with an ad blocker:
+The VPNs in Singapore mentioned above are the safest options in the market with built-in ad blockers in Singapore.
+But keep in mind not all VPNs with an ad blocker in Singapore are safe.
+So, here are some important considerations when you are choosing the best VPN with Ad blockers in Singapore:

 - Make sure the ad blocker offered by the VPN actually works and is not a scam.

-- Look for a VPN that also offers malware detection so you can be protected from ads that install malicious apps on your device.
+- Look for a VPN that also offers malware detection so you can be protected from ads that install malicious apps on your device in Singapore.

-- Make sure the VPN you choose is compatible with a wide range of devices and allows simultaneous connections so you can protect multiple devices at the same time.
+- Make sure the VPN you choose is compatible with a wide range of devices and allows simultaneous connections so you can protect multiple devices at the same time in Singapore.